Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction

 To provide the model with information about the interaction type, we augment the descriptor vector with several structural features: the equilibrium distance between atoms $i$ and $j$, the angular orientation of their respective orbitals relative to the connecting vector, $\vec{r}_{ij}$, and the atomic numbers $Z_i$ and $Z_j$.
 These quantities can either be kept fixed during atomic motion or updated dynamically, thereby providing the model with the flexibility to accommodate additional physical effects such as thermal lattice expansion.
 This design ensures that the ML model focuses on learning changes in the local environment, thereby improving data efficiency by reducing the complexity of the learning task.
-Finally, we note that the ordering of values within the descriptor vector is crucial, as inconsistent arrangements can violate symmetry properties of the Hamiltonian.
-To preserve these symmetries, we carefully construct the descriptor such that its structure is invariant under operations that should leave the Hamiltonian unchanged, in line with the principles employed by other equivariant models \cite{zhang_equivariant_2022, nigam_equivariant_2022, gong_general_2023, zhong_transferable_2023, bochkarev_graph_2024, batatia_design_2025}.
+The descriptor vector then reads